Kourtney Kardashian Kicks Scott Disick Out Of Their Home, Kris Jenner Weighs In?

 Adding insult to injury, Kourtney Kardashian allegedly shared a photo of her daughter, Penelope, and added the comment, “You’ll be her first role model.
 Her best friend.
 Her first love.”

-Although Kourtney Kardashian and Scott Disick are at odds, Disick is allegedly still filming for the upcoming season of Keeping Up With the Kardashians.
+Although Kourtney Kardashian and Scott Disick are at odds, Disick is allegedly still filming for the upcoming season of Keeping Up with the Kardashians.
 In fact, he’s reportedly using his wild behavior as a bargaining chip with Kris Jenner, the mother of Kourtney Kardashian.

 “Scott is trying to use Kris as a way back in just like he did last time he relapsed,” the source revealed to Radar Online.
 “Kourtney and Kris had it out because Kris is allowing Scott to continue filming.
 She knows that their messy fights are great for ratings.”

-Fans may recall a previous season of Keeping Up With the Kardashians in which Disick’s wild behavior was addressed by the Kardashian family.
+Fans may recall a previous season of Keeping Up with the Kardashians in which Disick’s wild behavior was addressed by the Kardashian family.
 Disick was also seen spiraling out of control during Kourtney Kardashian’s spinoff series Kourtney & Khloe Take the Hamptons.
 At the time, Disick was seen boozing with friends before he reportedly overdosed on alcohol and drugs.

-According to a second report, Kourtney Kardashian’s mother, Kris Jenner, was actually the one who demanded he stop his partying in Miami and return home to Los Angeles.
+According to a second report, Kourtney Kardashian’s mother, Kris Jenner, was actually the one who demanded that he stop his partying in Miami and return home to Los Angeles.

 “Kris told Scott yesterday that he needed to leave Miami stat and come back home to Kourtney and his kids or there would be hell to pay,” a Kardashian insider told Radar Online.

-The source also said that Jenner is hoping to maximize the drama between Kourtney Kardashian and Scott Disick for upcoming episodes on their family’s reality show.
+The source also said that Jenner is hoping to maximize the drama between Kourtney Kardashian and Scott Disick for upcoming episodes of their family’s reality show.

 “Kris is trying so hard to control this entire situation because she wants Scott and Kourtney to have this huge confrontation in front of the [Keeping Up With the Kardashians] cameras.
 Obviously, she wants to use it for the show!”